 Terms, definitions and abbreviated terms

 The SVS w.r.t.
-TS or RB shall include any additional terms, definition or abbreviated terms used.
+TS or RB shall include any additional terms, definition or abbreviated terms used not already defined in any applicable or reference documentation.

 Software overview

 The SVS w.r.t.
 TS or RB shall contain a brief description of the software under test and its context: a summary of its functionality, its configuration, its operational environment and its external interfaces.